 Lucy, Grace, Steph, and Josie – their relationship is well portrayed in the story.
 Each one of them has their own story to tell.
 Lucy finding love again – Connor, the city mayor, Jake’s ex-girlfriend stalking him and Steph’s career choice, all these made the story even more engaging.

 Charles, the library cat, was just adorable!
-The first half of the story is inclined towards familial relationship.
+The first half of the story is inclined towards the familial relationship.
 The second half of the story is where all the action begins.
 Lucy poking her nose into this murder mess almost gets her killed.
-Though there were a lot many characters, the story was quite engaging.
+Though there were many characters, the story was quite engaging.

 Character Development: 4/5

 Overall Rating: 3.5/5